Is selling on Etsy worth it in 2026? Fees, pros, and cons

 I’ve sold vintage T-shirts on Etsy since 2017.
 Here’s what I’ve learned over the years by selling on Etsy:

 - Built-in SEO features: Etsy's search algorithm prioritizes handmade and vintage listings, helping your products appear in front of buyers actively searching for creative goods.
-You can optimize titles, tags, and descriptions to improve visibility.
-Read our SEO reseller guide for more tips.
+I’ve learned how to optimize titles, tags, and descriptions for better visibility.
+If you want to learn more about SEO, read our guide.

 - Engaged, high-intent buyers: Etsy attracts over 86 million active buyers specifically searching for unique, handcrafted, and vintage items.
 In my experience, these shoppers value authenticity and one-of-a-kind products, like my Nirvana Nevermind tour tees.